joshuabamboo/joshuabamboo.github.io/source/_posts/2014-10-14-communicating-with-other-classes.markdown

 			end
 		end

-Note that we are calling size on rappers, but we have not defined anything method called size in our Artist class.
+Note that we are calling size on rappers, but we have not defined any method called size in our Artist class.
 The reason we have access to the size method is because it is one of the many methods within the class Array.

 		class Array
 			def size